chrisyue/mala-demo/README.md

 $ php app/console server:start
 ```

-finally you can browse the hls uri `http://localhost:8000/<channel-id>.m3u8` to check if there are errors.
+finally you can browse the HLS uri `http://localhost:8000/<channel-id>.m3u8` to check if there are errors.

-if no error raised you can use VLC or Quicktime or other players supporting hls to see the http live channel you've created!
+if no error raised you can use VLC or Quicktime or other players supporting HLS to see the HTTP live channel you've created!